enablegamesdev/EnableLauncher/README.md

 When the Patcher finishes installing your game, refresh the Launcher using the blue "Refresh" button at the top of the screen, and press the "Play" button in the top-left corner to play your game.

+There are also buttons for "Update All" and "Reinstall All", as well as the "Reinstall Game" button.
+The buttons for "all" will cue updates for all games in the patcher, the "Reinstall" buttons will delete either all games or the currently selected game, respectively.

 ## <a id="bodyTracking"></a>Body Tracking

 ### There are 4 types of controls in the EnableLauncher: